jayden-woo/connected/README.md

 ### Local Development

-#### Enviroment setup
+#### Environment setup

-Although this project is deployed on Heroku seperatly, but for convinince we put them in the same folder.
+Although this project is deployed on Heroku separately, but for convenience we put them in the same folder.

 For local testing, front-end will be run at port 5000 while back-end running at port 3000 as default.